ufsitblue/ncae24/README.md

 6. Config required ips
    - **At this point we should have services up and running**
 7. Threat hunting:
-   - Update packages by running `pkgUpdate.sh`. **NOTE:** this script takes a while, so you want to use tmux and have this running in the background as you check for other threats
-      - Reinstall any packages that have been compromised `apt-install -reinstall {package name}`
    - **Remove** malicious services by running `killALL.sh`
       - Manually check `/etc/crontab` to be safe!
    - Look for redteam/malicious files by running `hunt.sh`